WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 ### Styles

 Each block declares which style properties it exposes via the [block supports mechanism](../block-api/block-supports.md).
-The support declarations are used to automatically generate the UI controls for the block in the editor, as well as being available through the `experimental-theme.json` file for themes to target.
+The support declarations are used to automatically generate the UI controls for the block in the editor.
+Themes can use any style property via the `experimental-theme.json` for any block ― it's the theme's responsibility to verify that it works properly according to the block markup, etc.

 ```json
 {